-In Figure~\ref{fig:members-vs-time}, we show the costs associated with the use of selection and data-dependent conditionals.
-Data-dependent conditionals and selections are dictated by all the members.
-The input size for the data-dependent constraint computation is set to 200 real values.
-This is the average number of inputs found in members' database.
-Since selections do not require a computational overhead, it yields a processing time of milliseconds.
-However, the computation of data-dependent constraint metrics requires the use of the specific secure functions.
-The costs associated with varying data-dependent constraint metrics depends on the secure protocol of associated function.
+Figure~\ref{fig:members-vs-time} shows the costs associated with the use of CPL selection and data-dependent conditionals.
+All the members dictate data-dependent conditionals and selections on a single input.
+The members input size for the data-dependent conditional computations is set to 200 real values.
+This is the average number of inputs found in members' dataset.
+Since selections and conditionals reconcile contradictions between acquisition and share policies, they do not require any additional computation overhead and yield a processing time of milliseconds.
+However, the time associated with varying data-dependent conditionals depend on the protocol of associated secure pairwise algorithm.
 In our experiments, cosine similarity and intersection size exhibited shorter computation time than Pearson correlation and Jaccard distance.
-While implementation dependent, 25 members are able to compute metrics less than 18 seconds.
-Note that the results serve as an upper bound; all the members are assumed to define data-dependent conditionals.
-Future work will include an investigation of network latency and throughput within increasing consortia sizes.
+Overall, we found that 25 members compute the metrics less than 18 seconds.
+Note that the results serve as an upper bound that all members define a set of selections and a data-dependent conditional on one input.

-Our second series of experiments characterizes the effects of policy construction on secure computation.
-These experiments measure the average time of secure dose algorithm with varying number of members and data samples.
-Evaluations are repeated with input size of 8, 16, 24, 32, and 40.
-The results are summarized in Figure~\ref{fig:sec-comp-layer}.

-Computations are instrumented to classify the overheads incurred by the cryptographic operations of key generation, encryption, decryption, and evaluation.
-Our experiments show that 80\% of computation overhead is attributed to key generation.
-We next present the costs with and without key generation to study the impact of the member and data size.